vibhor1403/Raft/README.md

 ***Note*** : Work under progress..
-All files created properly, but getting some errors in setting import path and directory structure.
+All files created properly, but errors in setting directory structure.